CalamityAdam/adamsisk-info/README.md

-# dev.adamsisk.info
+# adamsisk.info

-This is the source code for my personal website, [dev.adamsisk.info](https://dev.adamsisk.info).
+This is the source code for my personal website, [adamsisk.info](https://adamsisk.info).

 Build with React (but it doesn't need to be) and Tailwind CSS.